-Preparation for the experiment begins with setting the Oxygraph-2k at 37 °C [MiPNet12.06], cleaning the O2k chambers (70% ethanol, 20 min; overnight storage in ethanol saves time), washing and air calibration of the polarographic oxygen sensors (POS) in culture medium (RPMI), following the step-wise procedure described in the O2k-Manual [MiPNet12.08, Section 1.1].
-Integrated Suction System (ISS) is applied to siphon off medium from the chambers during the step-wise washing procedure.
+Set up the Oxygraph-2k at 37 °C (MiPNet12.06 O2k-Start), clean and wash the O2k chambers after overnight storage in 70% ethanol.
+Air calibration of the polarographic oxygen sensors (OroboPOS, POS) is performed in culture medium RPMI (MiPNet06.03, MiPNet12.08).
+The Integrated Suction System (ISS) is applied to siphon off medium from the chambers during the step-wise washing procedure.
 The level of the medium in the wash bottle must not be allowed to increase above the mark given by the stainless steel housing of the ISS.
-Agueous medium must not be drawn into the filter of the ISS.
+Aqueous medium must not be drawn into the filter of the ISS.
 Otherwise the suction power is reduced to zero, and the filter must be dried by applying air pressure and a gas flow through the disconnected filter.

-If time permits, immediately after air calibration the chambers are closed, to obtain a record over 15 min of oxygen consumption by the POS at air saturation.
-The plots for oxygen flux should stabilize at 2 to 3 pmol·s-1·ml-1, which corresponds to the theoretical value of oxygen consumption by the POS, and provides a quality control for the medium and the appropriately sterile state of the O2k chambers.
-A more quality general control for the Oxygraph-2k performance is provided in a complete instrumental background experiment, usually carried out the day before (Gnaiger 2001).
-In the O2k-Course, instrumental and chemical background tests are carried out on day 2.
+After air calibration close the O2k-Chambers and record oxygen consumption by the POS at air saturation over 15 min.
+The slope (unocrrected) should stabilize at 2 to 3 pmol·s-1·ml-1, corresponds theoretical which to the consumption by the POS and provides a quality control for the medium and appropriately sterile state of the O2k-Chambers.
+A more general quality control for O2k performance is provided in an instrumental background test, usually carried out the day before (Gnaiger 2001).
+In the O2k-Workshop, instrumental and chemical day background tests are carried out on (MiPNet14.06).

-After completion of air calibration, disconnect DatLab 4 [F7] to interrupt data recording, and close the file with the calibration information.
+After completion of air calibration, disconnect DatLab [F7] to interrupt data recording, and close the file with the calibration information.

-5. Filling the O2k-Chambers
+5. Fill the O2k-Chambers